BiCU-CCRI/Best_practices/shared_resources/README.md

     - Note: Singularity Image Format is the default format since Singularity 3.0+
 - Using **`sha256` digest** (or `git` hash) method is **preferred over tag method**
     - For more info see [Best_practices/coding_and_review/code_reproducibility](https://github.com/BiCU-CCRI/Best_practices/blob/15-best-coding-practices-and-code-review/coding_and_review/code_reproducibility.md#base-image)
+- Only create **subdirectories** if your images are **very pipeline-/analysis-specific** and don't have any use for other users, or would clash with other already existing images (for example, very similar name)

 ### Directory structure